Basic Usage of Process Management

 5. Set up Assignee List.

-Assignee refers to the user who is assigned to carry out the action to change the status.
+"Assignee" refers to the user who is assigned to carry out an action that will move a record's workflow status forward.

-For the first status, you can select either Set to anybody or Created by (the user who created the record).
+For the first status, you can set the assignee as either Set to anybody or Created by.
+(Selecting Created by will set the user who created the record as the assignee.)

 Screenshot: "Assignee List"